yqx7150/MSDiff/README.md

 **Paper**: Multi-Scale Diffusion Model for Ultra-Sparse View CT Reconstruction
 **Authors**: Junyan Zhang, Mengxiao Geng, Pinhuang Tan, Yi Liu, Zhili Liu, Bin Huang, Qiegen Liu
 https://iopscience.iop.org/article/10.1088/1361-6560/ae2fa7/meta
-Physics and Engineering in Medicine.
+Physics in Medicine & Biology, Volume 71, Number 1.

 **Abstract**: Computed Tomography (CT) technology reduces radiation exposure to the human body through sparse sampling, but fewer sampling angles pose challenges for image reconstruction.
 When the projection angles are significantly reduced, the quality of image reconstruc-tion deteriorates.
 To improve the quality of image reconstruction under sparse angles, an ultra-sparse view CT reconstruction method utilizing multi-scale diffusion models is proposed.
 This method aims to focus on the global distribution of information while facilitating the reconstruction of local image features in sparse views.
 Specifically, the proposed model ingeniously combines information from both comprehensive sampling and selective sparse sampling techniques.
 By precisely adjusting the diffusion model, diverse noise distribu-tions are extracted, enhancing the understanding of the overall image structure and assisting the fully sampled model in recovering image information more effectively.
 By leveraging the inherent correlations within the projection data, an equidistant mask is designed according to the principles of CT imaging, allowing the model to focus attention more efficiently.
 Experimental results demonstrate that the multi-scale model approach significantly improves image reconstruction quality under ultra-sparse views and exhibits good gener-alization across multiple datasets.